 The Board of Directors affirmatively determines the independence of each director in accordance with the NASDAQ Global Select Market rules and listing standards.
 The Board has determined that Messrs.
-Lawrence, Edwards, Bernard, Griggs, Jones and Jacobs each qualifies as independent non-employee directors with no relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+Lawrence, Griggs, Jacobs, Jones and Dr. Bernard each qualifies as an independent non-employee director with no relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.